galvinma/pythia/readme.md

 Creating meaningful connections by leveraging big data.

 This repo is a proof of concept for The Pythia project.
+Pythia allows individuals to search for users based upon common interests.
+Current app leverages Flask, WebSockets, SQLalchemy, and Bootstrap.

 ## Installation

-This app is written in Python 2.7 in conjunction with Postgres 9.5.
-Other dependencies can be installed via pip and requirements file.
+This app requires Python 2.7 and Postgres 9.5.
+Other dependencies can be installed via, "pip install -r requirements.txt".
+See wiki for further instructions.

 ## Contributing